StarKRE22/Atomic/README.md

 There is a step-by-step tutorial in the project.
 It shows the key features of Atomic Framework and how mini-game was made step by step.

 ## Table of Contents
-Here you can see all the features that are in the atomic framework.
-I will add documentation on github from time to time to make it easier for developers to learn the framework.
+Here you can see all the features that are in the framework.
+We will add documentation on github from time to time to make it easier for developers to learn the framework.
 - [Atomic.Elements]
   - [Reactive Properties]
     - [ReactiveVariable]